Life Insurance with Arteriosclerosis Obliterans.

 What rate (or price) can I qualify for?

 Now, as you can see, there are a lot of factors that can come into play when determining what kind of “rate” an individual might be able to qualify for.
 This is why it’s pretty much impossible to know for sure what kind of “rate” you might be eligible for without at least speaking with you briefly.

 There are some “assumptions” that we can make solely based on the fact that you have been diagnosed with atherosclerosis obliterans because, unlike many other pre-existing cardiovascular conditions, atherosclerosis obliterans isn’t something that is “reversible” or “curable”.
 This is why, when we do find a life insurance company that will be willing to approve your life insurance application, it will be at a “high risk” rate.

 Which means that…

-Not only are we going to need to be more “selective” with which life insurance companies we choose to apply with, we’re also going to want to be on the look out for those particular life insurance companies that tend to offer more competitive pricing for these “at risk” categories.
+Not only are we going to need to be more “selective” with which life insurance companies we choose to apply with, but we’re also going to want to be on the lookout for those particular life insurance companies that tend to offer more competitive pricing for these “at risk” categories.

-Which brings us to the last topic that we wanted to discuss which is…
+This brings us to the last topic that we wanted to discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?